masakudamatsu/site-search-chatbot/memory-bank/progress.md

 # Progress

 ## What Works
+- The project's memory bank is fully initialized with a detailed brief, context, and technical patterns.
+- A comprehensive set of `.clinerules` has been established to guide development.
-- The project has been thoroughly planned, and the core technical decisions are documented in `projectbrief.md`.
+- The Git repository has been initialized and all initial documentation has been committed.

 ## What's Left to Build
-- Everything.
-The project is at the initialization stage.
-No code has been written yet.
+- The Next.js application itself.
+- All features, including the crawler, chat interface, and backend logic.

 ## Known Issues
 - None at this time.